xMansour/Github-Guides/README.md

 After using GitHub by yourself for a while, you may find yourself wanting to contribute to someone else’s project.
 Or maybe you’d like to use someone’s project as the starting point for your own.
 This process is known as forking.

 Creating a `fork` is producing a personal copy of someone else’s project.
 Forks act as a sort of bridge between the original repository and your personal copy.
 You can submit Pull Requests to help make other people’s projects better by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.

+## Mastering Issues
+A **title** and **description** describe what the issue is all about.

+Color-coded **labels** help you categorize and filter your issues (just like labels in email).

+A **milestone** acts like a container for issues.
+This is useful for associating issues with specific features or project phases (e.g. Weekly Sprint 9/5-9/16 or Shipping 1.0).

+One **assignee** is responsible for working on the issue at any given time.

+**Comments** allow anyone with access to the repository to provide feedback.